MobileCSP/MobileCSP/_sources/Unit4-Animation-Simulation-Modeling/Wrap-Up.rst

 .. raw:: html

     <p>
     <p>Test and improve your coding knowledge and skills with some additional exercises.
-For this unit there are two sets of Drills.
     </p><ul>
-    <li><a href="https://docs.google.com/document/d/1y2n3aaFfc-8uOMCeA-Wjj2lSvexRinQQq-vdHjqmO7I/" target="_blank">Lists and Loops</a> -- coding drills that focus on using <i>for each item</i> and <i>for each number</i> loops to perform various operations on lists.<br/></li>
+    <li><a href="https://docs.google.com/document/d/18XYCgeewNGtapeYzr_tT11xtWaKexDVIfXjWCEglXXc/edit" target="_blank">String processing</a> -- coding drills that focus on processing text data using built-in functions and loops. </li></ul>

 Vocabulary Review